LaustinSpayce/game-project-1/README.md

 ## Features to implement
 * Add sound effects and maybe music.
 (Not adding SFX and Music for now).
-* make it more obvious that it's a typing game.

 ## Bugs fixed on 7th Jan
 * prompt user if hero or name needs filling in